-This first application of QM-VM2 computed the binding free energies of the host molecule cucurbit[7]uril and a set of fifteen guest molecules.
-The results were presented here along with comparisons to experimentally determined binding affinities.
-SEQM-VM2 based binding free energies do not show good correlation with experiment for the full set of host-guest complexes, which includes highly charged systems (+2 and +3), whereas for just the +1 systems a significant correlation (R2= 0.8) is achieved.
-SEQM-VM2 generation of conformers followed by single-point AIQM calculations, as post-processing corrections, yield good binding affinities and good correlation with experiment, even for the full set of systems, as long as a sufficiently large basis set (at least triple-zeta quality) is employed.
+This first application of QM-VM2 computed the binding free energies of the host molecule cucurbit[7]uril and a set of 15 guest molecules.
+The results are presented here along with comparisons to experimentally determined binding affinities.
+SEQM-VM2 based binding free energies do not show good correlation with experiment for the full set of host-guest complexes, which includes highly charged systems (+2 and +3), whereas for just the +1 systems, a significant correlation (R = 0.8) is achieved.
+SEQM-VM2 generation of conformers followed by single-point AIQM calculations, as post-processing corrections, yields good binding affinities and good correlation with experiment, even for the full set of systems, as long as a sufficiently large basis set (at least, triple-zeta quality) is employed.

-The importance of the inclusion of configurational entropy, even at the MM level, to the achievement of good correlation with experiment was demonstrated by comparing ΔE values with experiment and finding considerably poorer correlation with experiment than for $\Delta E - T\Delta S$.
+The importance of the inclusion of configurational entropy, even at the MM level, to the achievement of good correlation with experiment was demonstrated by comparing $\Delta E$ values with experiment and finding considerably poorer correlation with experiment than for $\Delta E - T\Delta S$ .
 For the complete set of host-guest systems with various charges, it was observed that the deviation of the predicted binding free energy from experiment correlates with the net charge of the systems to some extent.
 Thus, a simple empirical interpolation scheme was proposed to improve the linear regression of the full set.

 While this work demonstrates that SEQM-VM2 with AIQM post-processing is a viable approach for predicting absolute binding free energies efficiently (with the proposed PGSS scheme) and accurately (with interpolation), there are several aspects of this method that can be further improved.
-For the energy model, a continuum solvation model, C-PCM, was employed

-This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0040759 due to its relatively low cost, and cavitation and dispersion solvation terms were not included.
+For the energy model, a continuum solvation model, C-PCM, was employed due to its relatively low cost, and cavitation and dispersion solvation terms were not included.
 Future work could include these additional terms as a possible route to improved accuracy of the solvation treatment.
-In addition, to address possible inadequacies with continuum solvation treatments of important localized interactions, especially for highly charged solutes, explicit solvent molecules represented as a polarizable model potential based on quantum mechanics, e.g. the effective fragment potential,^{100-106} could provide detailed interactions such as hydrogen bonding, without much additional computational cost.
+In addition, to address possible inadequacies with continuum solvation treatments of important localized interactions, especially for highly charged solutes, explicit solvent molecules represented as a polarizable model potential based on quantum mechanics, e.g., the effective fragment potential, 100-106 could provide detailed interactions such as hydrogen bonding, without much additional computational cost.
 The configurational entropy contribution in the current study is obtained at the MM level.
 It would be interesting to see how the binding affinities and the correlation would be affected if a SEQM or AIQM based entropy term is used.

-In the progressive scheme, ecutpg, the energy cutoff when comparing with the lowestfound local minimum, is taken to be a single-valued, user-specified parameter.
-An optimal value of this parameter that maximizes the benefits of progressive scheme can be difficult to set even with extensive knowledge or experience for the system.
+In the progressive scheme, ecutpg, the energy cutoff when comparing with the lowest-found local minimum, is taken to be a singlevalued, user-specified parameter.
+An optimal value of this parameter that maximizes the benefits of a progressive scheme can be difficult to set even with extensive knowledge or experience for the system.
 Expressing ecutpg as a function of system-dependent parameters may improve the performance of the progressive scheme.